AsadAzam/TheLastHall/README.md

     4. The Scene doesn't have any illumination and is dependent on the global illumination.
 Also the game has a very dense fog which makes it hard for the user to see the traps from far behind and prepare accordingly.
     5. As the user keeps on moving forward he scores as the ammount of distance he moves forward, there is a check so that if the user turns behind the score doesn't start decreasing.
     6. The user can fail the level by either falling behind the pipe he is currently in, or falling in a hole, also he will fail by hitting either of the Axe, Hammer or Saw.
-3. **GameOverScene** : This secene is triggered if the user fails anyhow.
+3. **GameOverScene** : This scene is triggered if the user fails anyhow.
 It will display the final score and the game ends.

 ----
 ### Script(s) Breakdown
 The full game has 6 scripts:
-1. **BaseTile** : This scripts finds the generated pipes in the gameworld and it the user enters a pipe then spaws a new ranom pipe ahead and destroys the current pipe after 2 seconds.
+1. **BaseTile** : This scripts finds the generated pipes in the game world and it the user enters a pipe then spawns a new random pipe ahead and destroys the current pipe after 2 seconds.
 2. **CheckCollision** : This script just keeps on checking if the user has hit the Axe, Hammer or the Saw.
 3. **LoadSceneOnInput** : This keeps a static integer score so that it resets every time the user restarts the game.
-Also it crontrolls the current scene to be displayed.
+Also it controls the current scene to be displayed.
-4. **MapGenerator** : This is the main script which keeps track of the position of the current block and then starts spawing further blocks from the position's reference.
+4. **MapGenerator** : This is the main script which keeps track of the position of the current block and then starts spawning further blocks from the position's reference.
 Also this keeps on updating the current score of the user.
 5. **MaxScore** : This checks the maximum score of the user and displays it in the GameOverScene.
-6. **Score** : Finds the current position of the usercamera and finds its poition in the x-axis.
-The score is determind by the current position in the x-axis.
-Also it check if the user has fallen down below a certain point in the gameworld.
+6. **Score** : Finds the current position of the user camera and finds its position in the x-axis.
+The score is determined by the current position in the x-axis.
+Also it check if the user has fallen down below a certain point in the game world.

 ----
 ### Complexity and Uniqueness
 The project is fairly complex with the procedural generation of the blocks being the most complex part of the project.
-The project is unique as it feels like a game like temple run but with the fexibility of moving at one's own speed and meanwhile not knowing what is further ahead (due to the fog in the game too).
+The project is unique as it feels like a game like temple run but with the flexibility of moving at one's own speed and meanwhile not knowing what is further ahead (due to the fog in the game too).